mpume-shangase/SC-300-Lab-Series/labs/lab01-tenant-config/README.md

 **Where:** Entra admin center → Entra ID → Overview → Properties

-1. Change the tenant display name to `Expat Teacher's Lounge`
+1. Change the tenant display name to Teach Rich`
 2. Set the **Technical contact** to your email address
 3. Set the **Notification language** to English
 4. Click **Save**